mritunjaysharma394/vowpal-wiki/Contextual-Bandit-algorithms.md

     ./vw -d train.dat --cb_explore 4

-Here `--cb_explore` indicates that we are training a contextual bandit algorithm, and its argument is the (fixed) number of actions.
+Here `--cb_explore` indicates that we are training a contextual bandit algorithm, and its argument is the (fixed) maximum number of actions.
 Providing no further arguments uses defaults for the exploration strategy, which is epsilon-greedy (`epsilon = 0.05`).
 In general, we support a number of exploration algorithms defined below:

 1. **Explore-first:** This simplest scheme takes in a parameter `tau`.
 On the first `tau` examples, we take each of the `k` actions with probability `1/k`.
 This data is then used to learn a good predictor, which is used to pick actions for the remaining examples.